htsiah/react-bootstap-sandpit/README.md

 This is a react-sandpit.
-You can access the application. https://romantic-spence-7d3214.netlify.com/
+You can access the application at https://romantic-spence-7d3214.netlify.com/

 ## Available Scripts